-The Hut Group took home the prestigious International Growth Retailer of the Year Award at the Retail Week Awards 2017, read more about the event in the article below, originally published on Retail Week written by Caroline Parry.
+The Hut Group wins International Growth Retailer of the Year at the Retail Week Awards 2017

 - “The KPMG International Growth Retailer of the Year has made a success of its ambitious international expansion strategy in just three years.
 Few retail businesses can describe themselves as truly international, but The Hut Group’s strategy of developing a technology platform that can support rapid centralised roll-out alongside acquisitions has achieved exactly that.

 - The scale of the online health and beauty group’s ambition – to drive international revenues by investing time and resources in a fully in-house model, creating a scalable international technology platform – won the judges’ admiration.

 - “This is a platform where The Hut Group can bolt on to the front end with minimal extra effort and cost.
 It is well invested, with a good and increasingly strong management team”.
 That The Hut Group achieved that in just three years also won their praise.